felipenoris/XLSX.jl/docs/src/formatting.md

 - `:colorScale`
 - `:iconSet`

-Use of these different `:formatting_type`s is illustrated in the following sections.
+Use of these different `:type`s is illustrated in the following sections.
-For more details on the range of `:formatting_types` and their associated keyword options, refer to [XLSX.setConditionalFormat()](@ref).
+For more details on the range of `:type` values and their associated keyword options, refer to [XLSX.setConditionalFormat()](@ref).

 #### Cell Value